f2pwn/f2linkdisc/README.md

 Press the PS Button twice.
 Press your PS Vita™ Select, R and L buttons simultaneously.
 Your PS Vita™ will go into sleep mode.
 Press the power button so your PS Vita™ wakes from sleep.

+FAQs:

+Q: My ISOs have a different size!
+A: That's because you're a pirate, if you have the UMDs, contact me and I'll tell you how to properly dump those UMDs to your PS Vita.
+Q: I did the following steps but it does not work!
+A: No.